 In the hotels business, such as the Washington Hotels, some of the hotel properties are on long-term lease.
 In case any owner of such properties is forced into bankruptcy, etc., making continued use difficult, it may negatively affect our operating results.
 Additionally, if the Group may intentionally choose to cancel a long-term lease contract before its expiration for whatever reason, it may be required to assume obligation to pay the rent or compensate for part of the lease payment, which is ¥80,200 million for the remaining portion of the lease period.

 Natural disaster and pandemic outbreak

-In the case of natural disasters including a massive earthquake, volcanic eruption, typhoon, or extraordinary weather conditions occur, or a pandemic such as new strains of influenza breaks out, temporary suspension of business operations or cancellation of trips are expected, and may negatively affect the Group's business.
+In the case of natural disasters including a massive earthquake, volcanic eruption, typhoon, or extraordinary weather conditions occur, or a pandemic such as COVID-19 or new strains of influenza breaks out, temporary suspension of business operations or cancelation of trips and a decline in inbound demand due to entry restrictions into Japan and overseas travel advisories are expected, and may negatively affect the Group’s financial position and business.